ConservationInternational/trends.earth/docs/source/for_users/faq/index.rst

 land cover and land productivity dynamics, allowing users to take advantage of existing datasets that might be of higher spatial resolution at a national-level than the global datasets that are the defaults in the tool.
-Please note that working with national-level datasets relies on the local processing capacity of user's computer, so the time to run analysis using custom datasets will depend on the especifications of user's computer.
+Please note that working with national-level datasets relies on the local processing capacity of user's computer, so the time to run analysis using custom datasets will depend on the especifications of user's machine.

 Methods
 _______